scotws/LiaraForth/docs/MANUAL.md

 ## Getting Started with Liara Forth

+Liara Forth is based on the ANSI, but heavily influenced by [Gforth](https://www.gnu.org/software/gforth/).
+Liara's code should run on Gforth without changes, or have a good reason not to.
+Words taken from Gforth are marked as such in the wordlist.

 ### A Most Very Brief Introduction to Forth

 Forth is a command-line based language.